-The Colorado Department of Public Health and Environment created the Climate Change Unit in December 2019 to lead an ambitious effort to reduce greenhouse gas emissions to protect a livable climate.
-The unit is responsible for conducting the statewide Greenhouse Gas Inventory, developing regulations to reduce greenhouse gas emissions, and engaging with stakeholders and communities responsible for conducting the statewide Greenhouse Gas Inventory, developing regulations to reduce greenhouse gas emissions, and engaging with stakeholders and communities Because health equity and environmental justice are top initiatives for the state, the unit will be keenly focused on working with communities disproportionately impacted by climate change and transitioning economies.
+The Colorado Department of Public Health and Environment created the Climate Change Program in December 2019 to lead an ambitious effort to reduce greenhouse gas emissions to protect a livable climate.
+The Program is responsible for conducting the statewide Greenhouse Gas Inventory, developing regulations to reduce greenhouse gas emissions, and gathering input from stakeholders and communities to shape an equitable and effective response to climate change in Colorado.

 Colorado Greenhouse Gas (GHG) Reporting Form

 The web portal and submission form for submitting annual GHG reports as required under Air Quality Control Commission (AQCC) Regulation No. 22, Part A, can be accessed here.
 The web portal and submission form must be used by entities subject to Colorado's GHG reporting requirements.
 A registered user account is required to access the submission form.
 A PDF of the submission form is available below for review but do not use this to submit a report.
 The form for reporting can only be accessed through the web portal.